okbreathe/capistrano-nginx-foreman/README.md

 # Capistrano-Nginx-Foreman

 Capistrano tasks for configuration and management of nginx+foreman combo Rails applications.
-Configs can be copied to the application using generators and easily customized.

 Most of this code was taken from https://github.com/kalys/capistrano-nginx-unicorn - but replaces the unicorn initialization tasks with foreman tasks from https://github.com/hyperoslo/capistrano-foreman

 Provides capistrano tasks to:

 * easily add application to nginx and reload it's configuration
-* create unicorn init script for application, so it will be automatically started when OS restarts
-* start/stop unicorn (also can be done using `sudo service unicorn_<your_app> start/stop`)
-* reload unicorn using `USR2` signal to load new application version with zero downtime
+* create foreman Procifile and .env file
 * creates logrotate record to rotate application logs

 Provides several capistrano variables for easy customization.

 Also, for full customization, all configs can be copied to the application using generators.

 ## Installation